-I do not recommend to make your value studies from photographs however.
-I drew mine directly from the still life itself.
+I do not recommend to make your tonal value drawing from a photograph however.
+As I drew this one directly from the still life setup I created to observe “live”.
 I simply wanted to show what the set up looked like in real life through the photo.

 Quick tip: Take a grayscale photo